NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 ### Mutations

 The `Mutations` tab will give an overview of all the mutations that match the criteria of the filters (Cohort).

+Open-access mutation data is displayed by defualt.
+To access controlled access mutations, users must apply to the correct data access authority, be granted access, and login to the portal.
+If a user is logged in and has been granted access to controlled-access mutations, they will be integrated with open-access mutations throughout the portal visualizations and counts.

 [![Exploration Mutation Example](images/Exploration-Mutation-Example.png)](images/Exploration-Mutation-Example.png "Click to see the full image.")